 In 2019, Andrew was honoured to receive the Innovation Award at the Craft Guild of Chef’s Awards.
 He was particularly humbled as it was the only award of the night which was voted for at the event by other attending professional chefs that Andrew greatly admires.

 Andrew is also the founder of Pilot Light, an incredible campaign he created to support people in the catering industry struggling with mental health issues.
-Having has personally suffered and recovered from mental health issues over the years - he decided to post about his experiences on social media last year, he was stunned when, overnight, he became inundated with stories from young commis chefs to major heavy weight Michelin-starred chefs sharing their mental health stories.
+Having has personally suffered and recovered from mental health issues over the years – he decided to post about his experiences on social media last year, he was stunned when, overnight, he became inundated with stories from young commis chefs to major heavy weight Michelin-starred chefs sharing their mental health stories.
 This opened a public discussion about the lack of support for young creative people in an industry that has dominated the press with its bad reputation for bullying, high pressured environments, late nights and staff abuse.
 Andrew vowed to do something about it.
+In collaboration with Pilot Light, Andrew and Doug Sanham hosted a weekly podcast called ‘Skull Session‘.
+Each week they spoke with a new guest from the hospitality industry about a range of topics, including mental health issues within the industry and conversations around how to seek help if you’re struggling.

 Andrew may not seem like the obvious spokesperson to talk about mental health but his honesty and encouragement to find solutions to combat the stigma surrounding mental health problems, is having such a profound effect on the industry it has inspired Andrew to continue to spread his message outside of the catering world into other workplace environments.
 He particularly wants to encourage young men to feel comfortable to communicate their mental health concerns in a safe and supportive way.